roytang/blog/content/posts/2004/10/the-48-laws-of-power.md

 40. Despise the Free Lunch

-41. Avoid Stepping Into a Great Man&#8217;s Shoes
+41. Avoid Stepping Into a Great Man&'s Shoes

 42. Strike the Sheperd and the Sheep Will Scatter